uw-ssec/osp-nce/README.md

 frontend-1  |   External URL: http://24.19.202.153:8501
 ```

-Follow the Local URL to open the app in the browser.
+Follow the Local URL (you should be able to Ctrl+Clickt the link) to open the app in the browser.

 ## Autofiller Architecture